Blahah/scraperJSON-demo-paper/paper.md

 ### thresher

+#### Implementation

 ***thresher*** is a web scraping library that uses scraperJSON scrapers.
 It is written in Node.js, is cross-platform, is fully covered by tests, and is released under the MIT license.

+JavaScript was selected as the development langauge because it is the de-facto language of the web.
+Node.js in particular allows seamless creation of APIs, command-line tools and GUI tools or webapps using the same codebase, and because the ecosystem of packages simplifies rapid cross-platform development.

+Pages are rendered either using the Node.js package **jsdom**, or in a headless WebKit browser via PhantomJS.
+PhantomJS was selected over alternatives, such as Selenium WebDriver, due to the requirement that our scraping stack can run on servers without any X windowing system.

+The output of each scraping operation is a JSON document that mirrors the structure of the scraper's scraperJSON definition.
+The format is bibJSON-compatible, allowing conversion to other scholarly metadata standards.

 #### Automatic scraper selection